Original Blog Post-April 21, 2016

-The 2 year old has pulled out a puzzle I recently bought at the thrift store and he is working diligently on it while watching Dinosaur Train.
-I notice that one of the maps has been pulled partially off the wall so that’ll need fixed.
+The 2-year-old has pulled out a puzzle I recently bought at the thrift store and he is working diligently on it while watching Dinosaur Train.
+I notice that one of the maps has been pulled partially off the wall so that’ll need to be fixed.
 Maybe I can do that before I vacuum?

 Reading over this makes me realize that sometimes I just put too much on myself.
 Maybe you do too?
 There will always be something that needs to be done.
 Just take it one thing at a time, do the most important things first, break big jobs into little jobs, take rest breaks, and ask for help when you need it!